nordeck/feedback-application/backend/README.md

 **Headers**

-* The existence of an authentication header with the oidc token as value is mandatory ("Authentication", " Bearer `OIDC_TOKEN_VALUE`")..
+* The existence of an authentication header with the oidc token as value is mandatory ("authorization", " Bearer `OIDC_TOKEN_VALUE`")..

 **Parameters**